janhq/jan/docs/docs/hardware/overview/cloud-vs-self-hosting.md

 > **Takeaway**: Renting on cloud or using an API is great for initially scaling.
 However, it can quickly become expensive when dealing with large datasets and context windows.
 For predictable costs, self-hosting is an attractive option.

-## Business Comparison
+## Business Considerations

-Other considerations include
+Other business level considerations may include:

 |                         | Self-Hosted | GPT 4.0 | GPU Rental |
 | ----------------------- | ----------- | ------- | ---------- |